-The following specific policies apply in addition to the policies outlined in Volume 1^{11} :
+The following specific policies apply in addition to the policies outlined in Volume 111:

 - 1. Continue to support the Mayfield Reserve Board in the day to day management and operation of the site. - 2.
 Support the Reserve Board in exploring opportunities to generate additional income that supports the upkeep and management of the reserve, where in line with the policies in Volume 1 of this plan and relevant legislation. - 3.
 Permit self-contained vehicle camping in the vicinity of the toilet block, subject to site rules, relevant bylaws and legislation. - 4.
 Consider future of the tennis/ netball courts, including options to revive use or whether it should be retained. - 5.
 Review occupancy and use of the site and where required, formalise this. - 6.
-Contemplate leases and licences on recreation reserve land for: - Organised sport and facilities, e.g., rugby, rugby league, touch rugby, tennis, netball, rifle range, swimming pool. - Community-based activities and services, e.g., play centre.
+Contemplate leases and licences on recreation reserve land for: - Organised sport and facilities, e.g., rugby, rugby league, touch rugby, tennis, netball, rifle range, swimming pool. - Community-based activities and services, e.g., play centre. - 11 If in conflict, specific policies in this section override general policies in Volume 1 of this plan.